mtumilowicz/big-data-scala-spark-batch-workshop/README.md

         Dataset<Row> smallCountries = spark.sql("SELECT * FROM ...");
         ```

-## deployment
-* Mode: Local
-    * Spark driver: Runs on a single JVM, like a laptop or single node
-    * Spark executor: Runs on the same JVM as the driver
-    * Cluster manager: Runs on the same host
-* Mode: Kubernetes
-    * Spark driver: Runs in a Kubernetes pod
-    * Spark executor: Each worker runs within its own pod
-    * Cluster manager: Kubernetes Master

 ## optimizations
-* at the core of the Spark SQL engine are the Catalyst optimizer and Project Tungsten.
+* at the core of the Spark SQL engine are the Catalyst optimizer and Project Tungsten
+* note that a lot of the issues can come from key skewing: the data is so fragmented among
+  partitions that a join operation becomes very long

 ### tungsten
 * focuses on enhancing three key areas
     * memory management and binary processing